bee-miczi/utils.py/README.md

 Mac OS: search for terminal and type pip install names (May not work, use pip3 install names intead)

-Linux: search for terminal and type pip install names
+Linux: search for terminal and type pip install names (On linux you will need to download from src)

 If you get all rigth just run the .py file and your good to go!